teadulellari/intern-decision-engine-frontend/REVIEW.md

 - In `loan_form` test `LoanForm slider changes the loan amount` asserts that slider points to `2500` after it is slided but this approach is problematic.
 As the default value is `2500` the test gives an illusion of testing.
 Test is trying to use the same widget but the sliding action is not updating the widget that is created by `tester.widget` method.
 After the movement, test needs to create the updated version of the widget by using the same finder, in order to see the new value of it.
 - The same behavior is true for `LoanForm slider changes the loan period` test case as well.
 It tests the default case and needs the same modification that I mentioned in my previous point.
 - In `api_service` we can use conditional operator and eliminate some verbose parts of the code.
 - `_submitForm` method inside of `loan_form` can use guard cause to simplify and improve the readability of the codebase.
 This method also tries to update state variables without calling setState in case validation fails.
 I also believe that there is unnecessary if conditions which does not bring any value other than increasing the code complexity.
+These if cases also causes frontend to display the user defined loan amount and period and that causes a UI bug when we approve more loan than the asked, user still sees the amount that s/he provided.

 ## Subjective topics